Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 ```
 {:.no-copy-code}

-Within 5 seconds of the initial request, repeat the command to send an identical request and the
+Within 5 seconds of the initial request, repeat the command to send an identical request.
+The
 headers will indicate a cache `Hit`:

 ```